Updated: May 10

 Midsommar (in the Norse context) is a modern summer tradition in Northern European countries.
 It happens in the middle of summer, around June 21-24 (the summer solstice).
 Activities include light-hearted entertainment, from dressing up with flower crowns to dancing to catchy folk songs around a midsommarstång (a leafy maypole).

 Små Grodorna (Little Frogs) is a popular Swedish folk song that encourages children to participate in a competitive dance around a leafy pole.
-The music replays faster on repeat until one person is left dancing.
+The music replays faster each repeat until one person is left dancing.
 Another variation is removing the competition and having everyone fall when the musician cues the song’s end.

 It really is a feel-good story for the whole family.